Learning the Tools for Success

 City and town elected officials truly serve on the front lines of our American democracy.
 It can be a challenging responsibility, particularly for those recently elected.
 Yet with the proper preparation and training, municipal officials can assume responsibilities of office, smoothly and effectively.

 There are three phases to the training program.
 Beginning with a day-long workshop that will be offered in five locations across the state, Regional Training will focus on the first weeks in office.
 Phase two provides specific training for mayors and clerk-treasurers.
 Mayors School will immediately follow Regional Training and the Newly Elected Clerk-Treasurers Workshop will be offered in conjunction with Boot Camp.
 The final component is IACT Boot Camp, a three-day intensive basic training for municipal officials.
-Click on the event you are interested in below for complete details and registration information.

 Please note that only incoming and current municipal officials and staff are eligible to register for IACT Newly Elected Officials events.
 IACT Associate Members and non-member businesses may contact Anne Trobaugh at email@example.com to learn more about sponsorship, advertising and exhibit hall opportunities.